Plas Menai Booking Terms and Conditions

 8.1 Customers participating in the courses offered by the Centre must expect to be involved in adventurous or strenuous activity.
 Customers must be in general good health and must satisfy themselves that the activity is within their abilities.

 8.2 The Customer must complete and submit to the Centre a health declaration as part of the booking process.
-The Customer must make the Centre aware of any injury and/or illness and shall further make the Centre’s booking team aware of any injury or illness that occurs between the date that the health declaration is completed by the Customer and course commencement.
+The Customer must make the Centre aware of any injury and/or illness (for the avoidance of doubt, this includes any of the recognised Covid-19 symptoms as published by the UK Government from time to time) and shall further make the Centre’s booking team aware of any injury or illness that occurs between the date that the health declaration is completed by the Customer and course commencement.

 8.3 The Centre reserves the right to refuse a booking on medical grounds if the medical condition is considered to be detrimental to the safety and smooth running of the course.

 The Customer acknowledges that there is an element of risk of exposure to COVID-19 associated with any form of participation in an activity involving other individuals working at relatively close proximity.
 While we shall adhere strictly to the health and safety protocols and follow all risk assessment recommendations to minimise the risk of exposure to COVID-19, the Customer acknowledges that there remains a possibility that they may come into direct or indirect contact with COVID-19 and the Customer freely and willingly agrees to participate in the Centre’s courses in this knowledge.

 Any special access or dietary requirements that the Customer might have should be notified to the Centre at the time of booking.
 The Centre will use all reasonable endeavours to accommodate these requirements.